Careers

 Location: 1600 16th Ave – Unit 1, Richmond Hill, Ontario

-Reporting directly to the Director of International Programs, the International Program Manager – Monitoring, Evaluation, Accountability and Learning has the primary duty to plan, monitor, evaluate and report on cash and non-cash projects to ensure a positive, transformational impact on the lives of children with disabilities.
+Reporting to the Director of International Programs, the International Programs Manager the primary duty to plan, monitor, evaluate and report on cash and non-cash projects to ensure a positive, transformational impact on the lives of children with disabilities.
 You will be leading the planning, monitoring and evaluation of a portfolio of projects by partner.

 • Plans, monitors and evaluates annual and multi-year projects

-• Establishes program evaluation plans and activities to drive effective decision making and inform strategic planning for both cash and non-cash resources
+• Establishes program evaluation plans and activities to inform data driven decision making and inform planning for both cash and non-cash resources

-• Facilitates and serves as a project liaison for externally managed evaluations, as needed, advising on methodologies and providing technical guidance, reviewing and providing input on evaluation reports.
+• Facilitates and serves as a project liaison for externally managed evaluations advising on methodologies and providing technical guidance, reviewing and providing input on evaluation reports.

-• Identifies partner needs related to non-cash resources, monitors and evaluate impact.
+• Identifies partners needs related to non-cash resources, monitor and evaluates impact in collaboration with the International Program focal person

-• Shares best practices and learnings within Hope and Healing and with
+• Shares best practices and learnings within Hope and Healing and among partners

-• Supports the annual budget allocation and strategic planning process
+• Supports the annual budget allocation and strategic planning processes

-• Liaises with external international development organizations and other NGO networks to foster learning opportunities and sharing best practices.
+• Liaises with external international development organizations and networks to foster learning opportunities and sharing of best practices

 Our ideal candidate would have:

-• Master’s degree or relevant experience in international development, disability studies, social science, public health or other related discipline
+• Master’s degree or relevant experience in international development, disability studies, social science, public health, rehabilitation or other related discipline.

-• Experience in results-based management and performance measurement, including developing results chain frameworks, indicator selection, target setting, data collection, analysis, reporting, database management, and developing M&E systems
+• Experience developing results chain frameworks, indicator selection, target setting, data collection, analysis, reporting, and database management

 • Excellent oral and written communication skills